Polipo

-Polipo is a lightweight caching and forwarding web proxy server.
+Polipo is a discontinued lightweight caching and forwarding web proxy server.
 It has a wide variety of uses, from aiding security by filtering traffic; to caching web, DNS and other computer network lookups for a group of people sharing network resources; to speeding up a web server by caching repeated requests.
 It can be configured to use on-disk cache and serve cached content when offline and perform various forms of content filtering.

 To minimize latency, Polipo both pipelines multiple resource requests and multiplexes multiple transactions onto the same TCP/IP connection.
 Polipo is HTTP 1.1-compliant, supports IPv4, IPv6, traffic filtering and privacy-enhancement.

 Polipo is free software released under the MIT License.

 Polipo ceased to be maintained on 6 November 2016 due to the increasingly widespread use of encryption (i.e. HTTPS) making caching proxies obsolete.

 Design

 Polipo is designed to be used as a personal web cache or a web cache shared among a few users to boost internet access.
 Designed to be fast, lightweight and small, it is useful when the system resources for a larger proxy are unavailable.
 Because of this, it has been put to uses such as a tether on the OpenWrt.